JAMSTEC Report of Research and Development

 - Authors: Including persons who are directly engaged in data acquisition

 - Keywords: Approx. 5 keywords

 - Abstract: Approx. 400 characters in Japanese or 250 words in English

 - Methods: Methods of experiments / surveys and observations, process of experiments /surveys and observations, data processing methods, locations of data acquisition, data quality control methods, etc.

 - Expected use of the data: Value in reuse of the data that authors expect

 - Data records: Data format, Accessibility, usage notes for reuse of the data (copyrights, usage conditions, etc.)

 3. Rules for Submission

-- When submissions are made in English, manuscripts should be checked before submission by a native speaker of English or a researcher who is competent at writing papers in English.
+- When submissions are made in English, manuscripts should be checked prior to submission by a native speaker of English or a researcher who is proficient in writing papers in English.

-- In principle, within one month after a referee’s decision has been made, contact the Editorial Committee and tell them of your intention to resubmit a corrected manuscript, or to withdraw the manuscript.
+- In principle, within one month after a review result is given, resubmit a corrected manuscript, or inform the Editorial Committee of withdrawal of the manuscript.

-- Author proofreading is basically done with the PDF, but is also done with printouts when it is necessary to check figures and tables or numerical formulas.
+- Author proofreading is basically done with PDF file, but is also done with printouts when it is necessary to check figures and tables or numerical formulas.

-- The author shall reply and return the first proof within 7 days of its arrival.
+- Authors should reply and return the first proof within 7 days of its arrival.

 - A second proof is done as necessary.

-- If the corresponding author is absent, coauthors should be able to take the responsibility to proofread.
-All authors are responsible for the content.
+- If a corresponding author is absent, coauthors should be able to take the responsibility to proofread and all authors are responsible for the contents.

-- In principle, submitted manuscripts are not returned.
+- In principle, submitted manuscripts shall not be returned.